China’s 240-Hour Visa-Free Transit

 Immediately contact the Public Security Bureau (PSB) Exit-Entry Administration office in the city you are in.
 Explain the situation and provide proof from the airline.
 Do not simply overstay.

-With a generous 240 hours (10 days) and the ability to travel across 24 provinces/regions, your transit stop in China can transform into an exciting mini-adventure!
+With a generous 240 hours (10 days) and the ability to travel within the permitted areas of 24 provinces/regions, your transit stop in China can transform into an exciting mini-adventure!
 Here are four curated itinerary themes to inspire you, utilizing the new policy’s flexibility.

 Theme 1: Imperial Grandeur & Ancient Wonders (North China Focus)